Degrees and Certifications:

 Reading at least 20 minutes each day will help your child grow so much in reading.

 Classrooms wish list: Kleenex, disinfecting wipes, pencils, Smarties, Skittles, M&M’s, mini candy bars, blow pops, fruit snacks, freeze pops, paper towels, gallon, sandwich and snack size Ziploc bags

 ****Please purchase a clear view 1 (one) inch binder for a classroom scrapbook that we will work on monthly.
-It’s a writing activity that will include pictures of your child and the class taken throughout the school year.
+It’s a writing activity that will include pictures of your child taken throughout the school year.
 This keepsake for your child will be given to your child at the end of the school year.****

 Our daily schedule:

 Websites that can be used for the summer for extra practice:

 Go to the schools website and click on students, then online connections, there you will see Lexia Core5 reading.
 The students can use Lexia through out the summer to work on reading.